-It is also important to note that in the side yard is a statue of Maria de Toledo, the niece of the King of Spain and wife of Diego Colón, the son of Christopher Colón.
+In the side yard is a statue of Maria de Toledo, the niece of the King of Spain and wife of Diego Colón, the son of Christopher Colón.

 Maria was the first person of noble lineage to come to the Spanish island in 1509.
 She was the great-niece of the Catholic Monarchs and granddaughter of the Duke of Alba).

-Maria de Toledo was a gracious host and loved having parties and visitors to her home.
+María de Toledo was a gracious host and loved having parties and visitors to her home.
 The statue of her seems to be inviting guests to her home.